Authentication with OAuth or OpenID providers

 Learn how to utilize the expo-auth-session library to implement authentication with OAuth or OpenID providers.

-Here are some important rules that apply to all authentication providers:
+API, the following rules apply to all authentication providers:

 - Use